-Occasionally a portion of formwork and falsework may be designed as part of a sales or rental subcontract by a scaffold and shoring supplier, or designed as part of the permanent structure by the design engineer for the structure.
+Occasionally a portion of concrete falsework and formwork may be designed as part of a sales or rental subcontract by a scaffold and shoring supplier, or designed as part of the permanent structure by the design engineer for the structure.

-Generally, the "partial designs" supplied in such cases are certified by a professional engineer, but do not contain all the information and instructions required by the Regulation.
+Generally, the "partial designs" supplied in such cases are certified by a professional engineer, but do not contain all the information and instructions required by section 20.20(1) of the Regulation.
 Typically, documents are deficient in the area of section views, packing, blocking, and form details.
 Reshoring, where required, is either not specified or not referenced.
 There may also be a statement in such documents indicating or implying the documents do not satisfy the requirements of the Regulation without further detailing.